splunk/kafka-connect-splunk/README.md

 If you are using [Quick Start](https://github.com/splunk/kafka-connect-splunk#quick-start), adjust the config file to **config/connect-distributed-quickstart.properties**.

 ### SSL
-This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [SSL](http://kafka.apache.org/documentation/#security_ssl).
+This section documents how to configure Kafka Connect if your Kafka Cluster is secured using [SSL](http://kafka.apache.org/documentation/#security_ssl).

 Configure the Kafka Connect worker and consumer settings to use SSL in **config/connect-distributed.properties**